 On a quarterly basis, the Union will be provided a list of the home addresses of bargaining unit employees.

-5.7 Union Shop.
 The Employer shall notify each employee hired into the bargaining units of the Union shop requirement.
 The Union shop requirement will be defined as the obligation, beginning no later than the 30th day following the beginning of employment, to become a member of the Union and pay membership dues, pay an agency fee equal to membership dues, pay a representation fee established by the Union in accordance with applicable law, or pay a nonassociation fee (see Appendix II- Nonassociation Fee Process).
-In addition, the employer will distribute a recognized application for Union membership and a Union contract to each new employee covered by this contract.

 Failure by an employee to abide by the aforementioned provision of this Article shall constitute just cause for discharge.
 The Employer, however, has no duty to act until the Union makes an appropriate written request for discharge and verifies (by forwarding to the Employer a copy of the written notification to the employee) that the employee received written notification from the Union regarding violation of Union shop requirements.
 Written notification to the employee from the Union shall indicate the amount owing, method of calculation if appropriate, and that non-payment will result in discharge by the Employer.

-5.10 Delegate Training.
-During each year of this Agreement, the Union may use up to 144 hours of paid release time to participate in delegate training sponsored by the Union accordingly:
+During each year of this Agreement, the Union may use up to 136 hours of paid release time to participate in delegate training sponsored by the Union accordingly: